lennoxtr/camera-module-kewazo/README.md

 1. Choose the camera configuration and checkout the corresponding branch.
 * For Luxonis cameras, checkout OAK_support
 * For normal webcam cameras, checkout main
-2. Clone the repository
+2. Clone the repository on the host device
 ```
 git clone https://github.com/lennoxtr/camera-module-kewazo.git/tree/{branch}
 ```
-3. Navigate into the cloned folder, create a folder for images and error log
+3. Navigate into the cloned folder on the host device, create a folder for images and error log
 ```
 mkdir images
+cd ..
 mkdir log
 ```
 4. Install dependencies on host device